 The tooth surface is thoroughly cleaned.
-Next the tooth is washed with water and dried.
+Next, the tooth is washed with water and dried.
 Then a solution that is applied to the fissured area of the occlusal area.
 This creates a rougher surface than the surrounding tooth enamel.
 This rough surface enables the dental sealant that comes next attach to the tooth.
 The dental sealant is placed on the tooth and hardened.
-Most often, a special light is used to hardent the dental sealant.
+Most often, a special light is used to harden the dental sealant.
 Once the dental sealant has hardened your tooth is now stronger and resistant to tooth decay in that particular area, and you can chew on the tooth again.

 How long does a dental sealant last?